Get Rates Near You!

 10 Wyoming $6,936.12

-In general, the more income you make, the more taxes you’ll pay; but other things affect your tax burden as well.
-How you make your income and what kind of deductions you claim also have an impact.
+In general, taxes to the federal government are based on income levels, but other factors also affect your tax burden.
+How you make money and what kind of deductions you claim also have an impact.

-Naturally, the District of Columbia topped the list; but Mississippi was the only state where adult residents paid an average of less than 11% of income in federal taxes.
-The average percentage federal tax burden in Mississippi is 10.67%.
+D.C. topped the list, but Mississippi was the only state where adult residents paid less than 11% of their income in federal taxes.
+The average percentage of the federal tax burden in Mississippi is 10.67%.

-Looking at federal taxes paid as a percentage of income yields several of the same names that appeared on the list of taxes paid per capita, but there are also some differences:
+Looking at federal taxes paid as a percentage of income yields several of the same names that appeared on the page for the list of taxes paid per person, but note that there are also some differences.

 which state pays the most federal taxes